norvig/paip-lisp/docs/chapter7.md

   (member op '(+ * =)))

 (defun solve-arithmetic (equation)
-  "Do the arithmetic for the right hand side."
+  "Do the arithmetic for the right-hand side."
-  ;; This assumes that the right hand side is in the right form.
+  ;; This assumes that the right-hand side is in the right form.
   (mkexp (exp-lhs equation) '= (eval (exp-rhs equation))))

 (defun binary-exp-p (x)